OfficeDev/teams-toolkit-samples/developer-assist-dashboard/README.md

 ## This sample illustrates

-- Use TeamsFx to embed a canvas containing multiple cards that provide an overview of data or content in your tab app.
+- How to use TeamsFx to embed a canvas containing multiple cards that provide an overview of data or content in your tab app.
-- Use TeamsFx to build frontend hosting on Azure for your tab app.
+- How to use TeamsFx to build frontend hosting on Azure for your tab app.
-- Use TeamsFx to build backend hosting on Azure for your tab app.
+- How to use TeamsFx to build backend hosting on Azure for your tab app.
-- Use DevOps, GitHub, and Microsoft Graph APIs in TeamsFx to get access to variety of data.
+- How to use DevOps, GitHub, and Microsoft Graph APIs in TeamsFx to get access to variety of data.

 ## Prerequisite to use this sample